dittttt/USC_GAME/README.md

+### WHAT IS USC_GAME?
+USC_GAME is A low top-down view college simulator pixel game with a twist...
+It's actually located at USC TC based on IRL buildings with character interaction & stats and more shit, all created by dit. pls no sue usc! also hair plays a major role in this game

+**ALL PROGRESS CHECKS LOCATED BELOW**

 ### ROAD MAP FOR THE GAME IM GONNA DEVOTE MY LIFE TO
 **BASE GAME SHIT**
 - [X] Base Display Mechanics (Tile sets + resolution and fps shit)